RangamaniLabUCSD/smart/joss-paper/paper.md

 The authors would like to acknowledge contributions from Yuan Gao and William Xu during the early development of SMART.

-This material is based upon work supported by the National Science Foundation under Grant #EEC-2127509 to the American Society for Engineering Education.
 MER acknowledges support and funding from the Research Council of Norway (RCN) via FRIPRO grant agreement #324239 (EMIx), and the U.S.-Norway Fulbright Foundation for Educational Exchange.
+EAF is supported by the National Science Foundation under Grant #EEC-2127509 to the American Society for Engineering Education.
 CTL is supported by a Kavli Institute for Brain and Mind Postdoctoral Award.
-JGL, CTL, EF, and PR further acknowledge support from AFOSR MURI FA9550-18-1-0051 to PR.
+JGL, CTL, EAF, and PR further acknowledge support from AFOSR MURI FA9550-18-1-0051 to PR.

 # References